tomkwok/svgasm/README.md

 - Support frame extraction from animated PNG files.
 - Assembler to combine two or more SVG animations in sequence.
 - Disassembler for SVG animation created with *svgasm*.
-- Add transition animation during frame play with configurable keyframes percentage and timing function.
+- Add transition animation during frame play with configurable duration percentage and timing function.